-The 2004 Legislature and Governor Bush passed legislation creating the Agency for Persons with Disabilities effective October 1, 2004.
-The Agency is comprised of the Developmental Disabilities program (originally a program within the Department of Children and Families), including both Institutional and community-based services provided pursuant to Chapter 393 and Part III of Chapter 916 of the Florida Statutes.
-In FY 2004/2005, the Agency assumed responsibility for the provision of services for persons with developmental disabilities.
+The Agency is charged with administering the provision of both community-based and Institutional services provided pursuant to Chapter 393 and Part III of Chapter 916 of the Florida Statutes.
 The following narrative is reflective of the trends and conditions impacting the program.